danyspin97/tt/README.md

 - Support for different types of services: _oneshot_, _deamons_ and _bundles_
 - Predictable dependencies at build time
-- Configurable parameters for services (i.e. change CMDARGS without eding the service file)
+- Configurable parameters for services (i.e. change CMDARGS without editing the service file)
 - Asynchrounus start of the services (no [run levels](https://en.wikipedia.org/wiki/Runlevel))
 - Log everything into files, no syslog needed for deamons
 - Low footprint